 Bampton Classical Opera has worked with a number of conductors, some of whom are described below.
 We do not have a permanent music director.

-Andrew Griffiths studied conducting under Martyn Brabbins, and trained at Scottish Opera, the National Opera Studio, Scottish Opera and as a Jette Parker Young Artist at The Royal Opera.
-He has conducted productions for The Royal Opera, Opera North, Early Opera Company, Bampton Classical Opera, Iford and Paragon Ensemble Scotland, and appeared in concert with the Orchestra of the Royal Opera, the Orchestra of Opera North, Southbank Sinfonia and the Orpheus Sinfonia.
-He has worked as an assistant to conductors including Bychkov, Elder, Mackerras and Pappano at The Royal Opera, Glyndebourne, ENO, WNO, Chicago Opera Theatre, Batignano and with the BBC SO, BBC SSO and Britten Sinfonia, under conductors including Sir Antonio Pappano, Sir Mark Elder, Sir Charles Mackerras, Sir Andrew Davis, Semyon Bychkov and Jiří Bělohlávek.
-A sought-after choral conductor, he is Music Director of Londinium and Kingston Choral Society and is regularly heard on BBC Radio 3 directing the BBC Singers; he has also appeared with New London Chamber Choir and the choirs at Dartington Summer School.
+Andrew Griffiths studied conducting under Martyn Brabbins, and trained at Scottish Opera, the National Opera Studio and as a Jette Parker Young Artist at The Royal Opera.
+He has conducted productions for The Royal Opera, Opera North, Opera Theatre Company, Early Opera Company, Mid Wales Opera, Bampton Classical Opera, Iford Festival Opera and Paragon Ensemble Scotland, and appeared in concert with the Orchestra of the Royal Opera, the Orchestra of Opera North, Southbank Sinfonia and the Orpheus Sinfonia.
+He has worked as an assistant to conductors including Bychkov, Elder, Mackerras and Pappano at The Royal Opera, ENO, Glyndebourne, WNO, Chicago Opera Theater and with the BBC Symphony and Scottish Symphony Orchestras.
+A sought-after choral conductor, he is Musical Director of Londinium and Kingston Choral Society and regularly broadcasts on BBC Radio 3 with the BBC Singers; other engagements include New London Chamber Choir and the choirs at Dartington Summer School.
 He is regularly engaged as a coach at The Royal Opera and the National Opera Studio.
 Andrew’s engagements in 2014 include Rodelinda (ENO), Gawain and Les mamelles de Tiresias (BBC SO), L’incoronazione di Poppea (Opera North), Steffani and CPE Bach at Dartington and a WW1 commemoration with the BBC Singers.

 David Owen Norris